 The Company is a reinsurer of run-off general insurance and long-term business, including property and casualty, life, annuity and accident and health lines of business.
-All reserves are currently ceded from AIG.
 Our general insurance business comprises excess workers compensation, pollution liability products, environmental losses from incidental liability, healthcare (including physicians and surgeons, pharmaceutical equipment, product recall and other health care coverages), commercial auto (buffer trucking) and other casualty (including primarily certain occupational accident and public entity excess liability and exposures from run-off divisions).

 Our long-term business is comprised of both future policy benefits and policyholder contract deposits.
 Future policy benefits include structured settlements with life contingencies, single premium immediate annuities with life contingencies, pension risk transfer annuities, traditional life insurance products such as whole life, return of premium term, accident & health and long term care.
-Policyholder contract deposits include investment contracts such as structured settlements and single premium immediate annuities with non-life contingent benefits, and the fund values of universal life insurance contracts.
+Policyholder contract deposits include investment contracts such as structured settlements and single premium immediate annuities with non-life contingent benefits, deferred annuity contracts in the accumulation phase (which are all outside their surrender charge period) and the fund values of universal life insurance contracts.

-Premiums in Figure 1 represent premiums assumed from the ceding insurance companies by business segment.
 Premium written and earned in our general insurance lines of business relate to certain multi-year environmental liability exposures.
-Premium written and earned in our life and annuity lines of business relate to non paid up policies and new supplemental contracts on the policies in run-off.
+Premium written and earned in our life and annuity lines of business relate to non-paid up policies and new supplemental contracts on the policies in run-off.